 "What happened?" asked Mickey.
 "Where did the time window go?
 How's he gonna get back?"

-Rose forced herself to think things through.
+Rose forced herself to think things through, taking a breath and averting her eyes to the stars visible through the ship's overhead window, unwilling to consider abandoning the ship just yet.
 After a few moments' reflection, she said to Mickey, "We'll check the other windows.
-It might just be this one that's broken, right?"
+It might just be this one that's broken, yeah?"

 As they walked through the ship, Rose's spirits sank lower and lower with every destroyed time window they passed.
-She had thought that one of them might lead to a point in Reinette's future after the Doctor had crossed over, but each portal they found was either torn, shattered, or simply blank.
-After searching every deck of the ship they finally made their way back to where the TARDIS was parked.
+She had thought that one of them might lead to a point in Reinette's future, sometime after the Doctor had crossed over; but each portal they found was either torn, shattered, or simply blank.
+After searching every deck of the ship, they finally made their way back to where the TARDIS was parked.

-Rose stared out of the ship's porthole at the stars beyond, and sighed.
-"We're not stranded, Mickey," she said at last.
+Rose moved to the bulkhead, staring out of one of the ships smaller portholes at the stars beyond.
+"We're not stranded, Mickey," she sighed at last.

 "What, you tellin' me you can fly us home?" he asked incredulously.
 "I thought you said it was, like, forbidden to pry it open like last time."